HCL-TECH-SOFTWARE/HCL-Leap-Samples-and-Assets/Java/Utilities/APIHelper/README.md

 4. Specify the ID of the button that is being pressed (pressedButton)

-A file has been provided (LEAPREST_UPDATE_IN.txt) that can be used to update the record in the sample FEB application.
+A file has been provided (LEAPREST_UPDATE_IN.txt) that can be used to update the record in the sample LEAP application.

 ### Delete a Record